cucumber/cucumber-jvm/java/README.md

 ### Empty Cells

-Data tables in Gherkin can not represent null or the empty string unambiguously.
+Data tables in Gherkin cannot represent null or the empty string unambiguously.
 Cucumber will interpret empty cells as `null`.

-Empty string be represented using a replacement.
+The empty string can be represented using a replacement.
 For example `[empty]`.
 The replacement can be configured by setting the `replaceWithEmptyString` property of `DataTableType`, `DefaultDataTableCellTransformer` and `DefaultDataTableEntryTransformer`.
-By default no replacement is configured.
+By default, no replacement is configured.

 ```gherkin
 Given some authors